thin-edge/thin-edge.io/CONTRIBUTING.md

 Commits using the `--fixup` or `--squash` feature of `git-commit` are allowed, but will have to be squashed by the pull request author before being merged.

+### Ensuring the Signed-off-by-trailer

+Contributors need to sign the "Contributor License Agreement".
+They do so by signing off each individual commit with a so-called "Signed-off-by Trailer".
+Git offers the `--signoff`/`-s` flags when using `git-commit` to commit changes.

+To ensure that all commits have the trailer present in the commit message, a CI lint is installed in the github actions workflows of the project.
+This lint blocks pull requests from being merged if one or more of the commits of the pull request misses the `Signed-off-by` trailer.

+As a result, it is not possible to merge pull requests that miss the trailer.

 ## Reviewing, addressing feedback, and merging